verestv/Task-manager/README.md

 <h2>Description</h2>
 Todo app created for managing your tasks .
 It is done with help of web framework Flask.
-Design of application made with help of graphical framwork Simantec UI.<br/>
+Design of application made with help of graphical framework Simantec UI.<br/>
 Manual:<br/>
 User adds wanted task and its then outputed to table with date when it was added , its status(completed ot not) , and actions(Update/Delete)